Embrace the Flip, Master the Trade.

 Hobbies are expensive.
-Or at least they can be.
+Rather, they can be.
 What do you think the average gamer spends on their hobbies a month? $50? $100?
-What if I told you that I have spent nothing out of pocket this year on gaming?
+What if I told you that I have spent $0 of my own money the past four years on gaming?
 This has been a goal I have been pursuing, and I’m willing to share my simple strategy with you.
 The premise is this: I think any person should embrace the practice of flipping.
-There’s also great value in making the right trades.
-So, if you’re patient and willing to use a little strategy, you can self-fund your own hobbies from selling and trading, and in turn cut down on the amount of cash that comes from your own pockets.
-Perhaps this can lead you down a path where you break even – or find yourself with extra cash in your pockets – at the end of the year.
+So, if you’re patient and willing to stick to a strategy, you can self-fund your own hobbies from selling and trading, and in turn cut down on the amount of cash that comes from your own pockets.
+Perhaps this can lead you to a path where you break even – or find yourself with extra cash in your pockets – at the end of the year.
 This guide is meant to share some tricks with this in mind.

 Simple Strategy: Buy Low, Sell…Reasonably

-In the past two years, I’ve refined this strategy a bit more.
-You can usually find some decent deals at local antique malls or the occasional yard or moving sale.
+In the past few years, I’ve refined this strategy a bit more.
+I’ve found decent deals at local antique malls, used book store, and the occasional yard or moving sale.
 I’ve picked up games for a buck or two, and done one of two things: sell them online, or take them to a local game shop.
-My wife bought around 50 PS3 games for $50 from a colleague who was moving out of town.
+Mrs. Tightwad Gamer found 50 PS3 games for $50 from a colleague who was moving out of town.
 I hung onto a few, played them, and traded the rest to my local store.
 The end result: $50 spent amounted to $120 in store credit.
 We helped a friend lighten their load for a cross-country move.
 I played some games and made some trades.
 Lovely!

 Keep it reasonable.
 Keep your dignity.

 Don’t rip off the folks hosting the yard sale.
 If someone’s got something particularly valuable and it’s priced pretty low, let them know what they have.
 Be honest about it.
 Buy the whole lot (if there is one).
-Offer a few extra dollars if they don’t change their price.
-Finally, don’t just cherry-pick what you’re personally after.
-Make it so that everyone feels they get their fair share of the bargain.
-Also, don’t dwell on it.
+Offer a few extra dollars if they change their price.
+Make it so that the seller and you, the buyer, gets a fair deal.
 Buying things at yard sales and moving sales helps clear space in someone’s house, so be polite, fair, and move along.
-I draw the line if someone is grieving over the loss of a loved one.
-If someone approaches me and says they just want someone to appreciate the hobby, I’ll take a look at what they have and offer them a fair price.
 Bottom line, be respectful about it all.

 Manage your time well.
-If you’re always on the hunt, there’s more likelihood you’ll burn out or feel compelled to make an impulsive, costly purchase.
+If you’re always on the hunt, it’s more likely you’ll burn out or feel compelled to make an impulsive, costly purchase.
 Watch out for decision fatigue.
-Now, when I run errands, I relax, suspend my expectations and enjoy the visit to my local thrift store.
+If you’re spending every single weekend hunting, you’re burning time, money, and energy.
+Can it take away some of your enjoyment?
+I think so.
+So, when I run errands, I relax, suspend my expectations and enjoy the random drop-in to my local store.
 I’ve been more surprised and grateful over what pops up along the way.
-I think you will be, too.
+That, and making time to play what I already have.